angelacorte/presentation-aggregate-clf-cbf/content/_index.md

 ---

-### How we would like it to behave
+# How we would like it to behave

 ![Drones avoiding obstacle while keeping formation](./images/drones_avoiding_formation.png)

-Did not lose formation, neither connection, avoided the obstacle safely and keep going towards the goal.
+Did not lose formation, neither connection, avoided the obstacle safely and keep going towards their goal.

 ---

+# Our goal

+Ensure guarantees on the transient behavior of the system, not only on the eventual one.

+---

+# How to achieve it?

+In control theory, there exist formal methods to specify both stability and safety conditions:
+- *Control Lyapunov Functions* (CLF) for **fast convergence** and **stability**;
+- *Control Barrier Functions* (CBF) for **safety** in the transient behavior.

+---

+# Control Lyapunov Functions (CLF)

+---

+# Control Barrier Functions (CBF)

+---

+# Research question(s)

+---

+# How to integrate CLF and CBF in Aggregate Computing?

 <!--
 In control theory,